Thermal conduction: Differential form

 The thermal conductivity $k$ is often treated as a constant, though this is not always true.
 While the thermal conductivity of a material generally varies with temperature, the variation can be small over a significant range of temperatures for some common materials.
-In anisotropic materials, the thermal conductivity typically varies with orientation; in this case $k$ is represented by a second-order tensor.
-In non-uniform materials, $k$ varies with spatial location.
+In anisotropic materials, the thermal conductivity typically varies with orientation; in this case $\kappa$ is represented by a second-order tensor.
+In non-uniform materials, $\kappa$ varies with spatial location.

 For many simple applications, Fourier's law is used in its one-dimensional form, for example, in the x direction: